ruhtar/parking-control-api/README.md

 # Parking spot control system 🚗
-API made in Java with Spring using Postgres database.
-The API is a REST one that follows the Repository, Controller and Services design pattern.
+API made in Java with Spring using PostgreSQL database.
+This Rest API follows the Repository, Controller and Services design pattern.
-The application does some operation like to create, update, list and delete the infos registered of a parking spot.
+The application does operations like create, update, list and delete infos registered of a parking spot.
 The operations with the database were made using JPA and validated with Validation.

-## 🔨 Project's funcionalities
+## 🔨 Project's funcionalities:

  - [x] Creation of parking spot register
  - [x] Listing of parking spot registers